iddy-ani/codex/codex-cli/INTEL-CODEX-USER-GUIDE.md

 # If updates fail, try manual reinstallation:
 # 1. Download latest package from \\IREGPT1\Codex
-# 2. Extract and run install-windows.bat as Administrator
+# 2. Extract and run install-windows-enhanced.bat as Administrator
 # 3. Restart your terminal

 # Contact IT support if update system is not working